Our Responsibilities To You

 - Please keep your phone call brief and avoid calling during the peak morning time for non-urgent matters (8.30 am – 11.00 am).

 - Test results take time to reach us, so please do not ring before you have been asked to do so.
-Enquiries about tests ordered by the hospital should be directed to the hospital, not the Practice.
+Enquiries about tests ordered by the hospital should be directed to the hospital, not the surgery.

 - Remember, you are responsible for your own health and the health of your children.
 We will give you our professional help and advice and ask you to act upon it.